jojobear2020/PyBer_Analysis/README.md

 ## Overview of the analysis

 The purpose of the analysis is to compare PyBer metrics based on the city type.
-Currently the company has presence in three major areas with the unequal marker share:
+Currently PyBer has presence in three major areas with the unequal and disproportional marker share:
 1. Rural
 2. Suburban
 3. Urban